9506hqwy/pwsh-virt/README.md

 ## Server Configuration

-This module connects to Libvirt server with TCP or TLS.
+This module connects to Libvirt server with TCP or TLS or Unix domain socket.

+Now, authentication method does not be implemented.

 Configure Libvirt server in */etc/libvirt/libvirtd.conf*